Dutch Quirk #91: Live their lives for the borrel at the end of the week

 READ MORE | Dutch Quirk #32: Eat a lot of very questionable snack food

-There’s a little something for everyone.
+There’s generally a little something for everyone.
 You can be a cheese fanatic that craves the tangy crispness of kaasstengels, or the molten core of kaassouflés

 Not into cheese or meat?
 Don’t worry — patatjes met mayo (chips with mayonnaise) is simple, but hard to beat.